vcubez19/healthcure/README.md

 ### 5. Enable messaging

-In your Appwrite project dashboard, navigate to the `Messaging` section and create an SMS provider
+In your Appwrite project dashboard, navigate to the `Messaging` section and create an SMS provider.

 ### 6. Configure Sentry
 1. Go to http://sentry.io and create a new Next.js project.